junxit/us-congress-bills-112/metadata.md

 - 2011-10-17 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2011-10-17 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2011-10-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 200.
+- 2011-10-31 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S6925-6927; text as passed Senate: CR S6925-6927)
+- 2011-10-31 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S6925-6927; text as passed Senate: CR S6925-6927)